jaiswalaj/sast-exporter-data-update/README.md

 # SAST Exporter Data Update

-A robust and efficient Python-based utility to update JSON data exported from SAST systems using project mappings defined in an Excel file.
+A Python-based utility to update JSON data exported from SAST systems using mappings defined in an Excel file.
 Ideal for data reconciliation, renaming, or filtering project metadata at scale.

 ---

 ## 🔧 Features

-- ✅ Handles large datasets efficiently (100,000+ records)
 - ✅ Reads and modifies JSON based on Excel mappings
 - ✅ Removes entries without valid mappings
-- ✅ Enterprise-grade logging for full traceability
+- ✅ Extensive logging for full traceability
 - ✅ CLI support for automation and CI/CD integration
 - ✅ Clear error messages for quick resolution